brxjonesdev/tempo/README.md

 # Tempo

 **Tempo** is a local-first timeboxing app that helps you start with intention, stay focused, and reflect afterward.
 No accounts, no cloud—just a simple, offline-friendly ritual for getting into flow.
-Starting is often the hardest part.
-Tempo is built to reduce friction and make it easy to begin—even when motivation is low.

 ## ✨ Features